-A pediatric dentist is qualified to assist and ensure oral health care of children from infancy through their teenage years.
+A pediatric dentist is qualified to assist and ensure children's oral health care from infancy through their teenage years.
 A general dentist would have to undergo a few years of specialization to be labeled as a qualified pediatric dentist.
 They have the training to care for and treat your child's teeth, gums, and mouth.

 What types of treatment can a pediatric dentist offer your child?

 A pediatric dentist can offer children comprehensive dental health care, which includes the following: